1st of 3 Cybersecurity Articles

 - Phishing Scams – Phishing attacks are a persistent threat to business, with a staggering 90% of breaches involving phishing.
 These fake emails are disguised as legitimate messages that attempt to trick users into disclosing personal information, such as usernames, passwords, or financial information.
 Phishing emails can deliver malware, or malicious software, that captures credentials.

 - Malvertising – Malvertisements look legitimate but are malicious advertisements that spread malware and compromise systems, usually through the injection of malicious codes into ads.
-Cybercriminals pay legitimate online advertising platforms to display the infected ads on their websites, exposing visitors to malware that can capture credentials.
+Cybercriminals pay legitimate online advertising platforms to display the infected ads on their websites, exposing visitors to malware that can capture credential theft mitigation.

 Cybersecurity tip # 1 – Ensure and your data is being backed up